taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - **The Internet of Money** by Andreas M. Antonopoulos
 - **The Bitcoin Standard: The Decentralized Alternative to Central Banking** (2018) by Saifedean Ammous
 - **Mastering Bitcoin: Unlocking Digital Cryptocurrencies** by Andreas Antonopoulos
+- Mastering Bitcoin: Programming the Open Blockchain (2nd, 2017) by Andreas Antonopoulos
 - **Cryptoassets: The Innovative Investor's Guide to Bitcoin and Beyond** by Chris Burniske
 - **Digital Gold: Bitcoin and the Inside Story of the Misfits and Millionaires Trying to Reinvent Money** by Nathaniel Popper
 - Bitcoin and Cryptocurrency Technologies: A Comprehensive Introduction by Arvind Narayanan